nandzor/binary-stream-broker/ingest-server/README.md

 - Supports hundreds of concurrent WebSocket clients
 - Automatic frame dropping on client lag (backpressure handling)
 - Zero-copy frame forwarding using `Bytes` smart pointer
+- Health check endpoint for monitoring
+- Graceful error handling (202 Accepted instead of 500 for no clients)